adityasule/HTTPServer/Readme.md

 # Simple HTTP Server

 A very simple HTTP Server written in C++.
 The goal is to be very lightweight, and run on any POSIX compliant platform.
+Currently only supports IPV4.

 ### Features
 Add Features here!